 Good Shepherd Catholic Primary School in Kelmscott was established in 1977, by the Loreto Sisters.
 The buildings were completed at the end of Term 1, 1978 after much assistance from the Good Shepherd parent community.
-Fr Bruno Brunetti was the Parish Priest when Good Shepherd School was established.
+Fr Dario Brunetti was the Parish Priest when Good Shepherd School was established.

 The Early Childhood Centre is called the Loreto Centre after the Loreto Order who established the school.
 The original building in our school, which currently houses the children in Years 3-6, music room, Science room, Italian Room and hall is called Ward House after Mary Ward, the founder of the Loreto Order.
 Year 1 and 2 rooms are housed in the building called Salesian House, after the Salesian Order of priests from the Kelmscott Parish who were here when the building was established.
 Xavier House is named in recognition of the influence of the community at St Francis Xavier, Armadale at the time when the school was established.
-The Library is called the Don Bosco Centre after the founder of the Salesian Order of Priests.
+The STEM Centre is called the Don Bosco Centre after the founder of the Salesian Order of Priests.

 We also have four Sport Houses in our school, all of which have been given names of significance to the school.
 Xavier House, after the influence of St Francis Xavier, Canning House, named after the river the school was built aside.
 Forrest House, named after the first premier of Western Australia and Ward House, named after Mary Ward, the founder of the Loreto Order.